-The Associated Press obituary for Ernest Borgnine led with a statement about the Oscar-winning actor's usual character – the "heavy" – and called him a "beefy screen star known for blustery, often villainous roles."
+The Associated Press obituary for Ernest Borgnine led with a statement about the Oscar-winning actor’s usual character—the “heavy”—and called him a “beefy screen star known for blustery, often villainous roles.”
 But the performances his fans are remembering in the wake of his death July 8, 2012, are more than just the tough-guy parts.
-Borgnine's career was varied indeed, with memorable roles in comedy, romance, and even kids' TV – and that's why his fans loved him.
+Borgnine’s career was varied indeed, with memorable roles in comedy, romance, and even children’s television—and that’s why his fans loved him.

 Many messages left in Borgnine’s Guest Book recall one of his most famous roles:

 “To The Family of Ernest Borgnine-Please know that he was loved and I have the memories of ‘McHales Navy’ to last forever.
 I know your memories will hold you now and forever as well.
 God Bless you and your family and thank you for sharing him with us all these years.”

 In 1960s sitcom “McHale’s Navy,” Borgnine played a commanding officer who was far from a tough guy, leading a group of rather relaxed sailors on an island paradise.

 Other fans refer to the role that won Borgnine a best-actor Oscar, that of a lonely man who finds love:

 “You will be missed.
 Marty was one of the best movies I ever saw, and will never forget the great job you did in it.”

 Younger fans—and parents of younger fans—remember Borgnine’s voiceover work on cartoon favorite “Spongebob Squarepants.”
 Borgnine voiced superhero Mermaid Man, Spongebob’s idol.